-A combination of a small number of people + software + servers and robots.
+We are using a combination of a small number of people + software + servers and robots.

 We are promoting a new era of company management.

-I hope to share some of that process with you in this section.
+I hope to share some of the process in this section.

-Many people think of criminal psychology when they think of profiling, but in general terms, it can be described as a method of determining the characteristics of people who behave based on the results of exhaustive analysis.
+Many people think of criminal psychology when they think of profiling, but in general terms, it can be described as "a method of determining the characteristics of people who behave based on the results of exhaustive analysis.